Page Not Found

 This is a page not in th emain menu

-Recommended citation: Kazmierczak, N.P.; Chew, J.A.; Michmerhuizen, A.R.; Kim, S.E.; Drees, Z.D.; Rylaarsdam, A.; Thong, T.; Van Laar, L.; Vander Griend, D.A.
-Sensitivity Limits for Determining 1:1 Binding Constants from Spectrophotometric Titrations via Global Analysis.
+Recommended citation: Kazmierczak, N.P., Chew, J.A., Michmerhuizen, A.R., Kim, S.E., Drees, Z.D., Rylaarsdam, A., Thong, T., Van Laar, L., Vander Griend, D.A.
 Journal of Chemometrics, 2019, 33:e3119.
 Online access

-Recommended citation: Li, P.; Tseng, C.; Zheng, Y.; Chew, J.A.; Huang, L.; Jarman, B.; Needell, D. Guided Semi-Supervised Non-Negative Matrix Factorization.
-Algorithms 2022, 15:136 Online access
+Recommended citation: Li, P., Tseng, C., Zheng, Y., Chew, J.A., Huang, L., Jarman, B., Needell, D. Algorithms, 2022, 15:136 Online access

-Recommended citation: Kazmierczak, N.P.; Chew, J.A.; Vander Griend, D.A.
-A reliable algorithm for calculating stoichiometry parameters in the hard modeling of spectrophotometric titration data.
+Recommended citation: Kazmierczak, N.P., Chew, J.A., Vander Griend, D.A.
 Journal of Chemometrics, 2022, 36:e3409.
 Online access

-Recommended citation: Kazmierczak, N.P.; Chew, J.A.; Vander Griend, D.A.
-Bootstrap methods for quantifying the uncertainty of binding constants in the hard modeling of spectrophotometric titration data.
+Recommended citation: Kazmierczak, N.P., Chew, J.A., Vander Griend, D.A.
 Analytica Chimica Acta, 2022, 1227:339834.
 Online access

 One of the most important parts of applying to graduate school is identifying why you want to apply.
 What areas of mathematics interest you?
 Why go on to grad school instead of applying for a job elsewhere?